 - Providing specialist support for teachers and support staff in the school so they can help children with SEND in the school achieve the best progress possible.

-Children are identified as having special educational needs through a variety of ways and may include the following:-
+Children are identified as having additional or special educational needs through a variety of ways which may include the following:

 - Child performing below age expected levels and making limited progress